 Hannah is a sophomore at Leicester High School.
 It is her second year as a member of the 84 Statewide Leadership Team.
 Hannah is a student athlete on her school’s girls soccer and tennis teams, and a member of her school’s student council.
 She was first involved with the 84 Movement as an eighth grader and enjoyed learning about tobacco awareness.
 She was grateful to be able to make change in her community, which influenced her to apply and join the SLT!

-Julia (she/her) is a junior at Natick High School, where she is co-chair of her chapter, Natick Above the Influence.
+Julia (she/her) is a senior at Natick High School, where she is co-chair of her chapter, Natick Above the Influence.
 She’s passionate about preventing addiction, promoting social justice, and advocating for mental health to make her community a safer, more welcoming environment for everyone.
 She’s extremely grateful and excited to have the opportunity to shape policy, educate the community, and grow as a leader on the SLT!
-Julia is also vice president of her school’s Model UN club and is a student mentor, and she loves to read, write, paint, listen to music, explore new places, and spend time with her family and friends.
+Julia is also co-president of her school’s Model UN club and is a student mentor, and she loves to read, write, paint, listen to music, explore new places, and spend time with her family and friends.

 My name is Kiasis Whitely from the YWCA of Lowell.
 I’m in the 11th grade and I’m interested in playing electric guitar, cooking, playing volleyball and to sketch during my free time.
 I wanted to be part of the Statewide Leadership Team because I wanted to make a difference not only in my city but others as well and this would be an amazing opportunity to do so.